 Each year, students participate in softball, golf, volleyball, basketball, table tennis, pool, and bowling events.
-Intercollegiate students may also use the recreation and fitness equipment at the Oil City YMCA or use new exercise facilities available in the Robert W. Rhoades Center.
+Intercollegiate competition is offered in various ntramural and club sport programs.
+Students may also use the recreation and fitness equipment at the Oil City YMCA or use the exercise facilities available in the Robert W. Rhoades Center.

-The Student Senate, the student governing body at Clarion University–Venango College, is composed of five returning students and four new students, all of whom are elected by the student body.
+Student Senate, the student governing body at Venango College of Clarion University, is composed of five returning students and four new students, all of whom are elected by the student body.
 The senate develops a budget for student events that is funded by the student activity fee and makes recommendations to the executive dean in the areas of policy and campus improvements.

 Student Organizations and Events

 Involvement is important to gain the most from the college experience.
 At Venango College, student organizations provide an opportunity for networking with other students who share common interests.
 By taking an active part in an organization, students learn career-related leadership skills and have fun, too.
 Special interest groups include: